Volume 2 Number 4

 Download PDF

-to analyse the qualitative and quantitative aspects of the skills of reading
+qualitative and quantitative aspects of the skills of reading and

 meaning in native language, Romanian and English in the case of Hungarian